-Offset a 2013 business loss for personal income tax
+Offset a 2014 business loss for personal income tax

-If your business has a loss for personal income tax purposes from 2013, which has not yet been offset, 2022 is the last year in which this loss can be utilised.
-After 2022, the loss will expire and you will no longer be able to offset it against future profits.
-This expiration of losses can affect your decision to for example make a contribution to the FOR.
+If your business has a loss for personal income tax purposes from 2014, which has not yet been offset, 2023 is the last year in which this loss can be utilised.
+After 2023, the loss will expire and you will no longer be able to offset it against future profits.